bootdotdev/blog/content/golang/top-golang-interview-questions.md

   - /img/800/whiteboard.webp
 ---

-Let's take a look at some good technical questions to be familiar with, whether you are the interviewer or the interviewee.
+Let's take a look at some good technical [questions](https://www.golanginterview.dev/questions/) to be familiar with, whether you are looking to nail your next [Golang interview](https://www.golanginterview.dev/), or if you're the interviewer yourself..

 ## 1. What's the difference between a goroutine and an operating system thread?